PRIME-RE/prime-re.github.io/index.md

 - [Other tutorials & resources](tutorials_resources.md)

 ### Contact & Collaborate
-This website can be a meeting place for the NHP neuroimaging community.
-Not only can you find some of the latest tools, methods, and data repositories, but you can also find international colleagues, discover mutual interests and start new colaborations.
-To get in contact with people we offer the following communication channels:
+This website is intended to be a meeting place for the NHP neuroimaging community.
+You can find some of the latest tools, methods, and data repositories here, but we hope you will also find international colleagues here, discover mutual interests and start new collaborations.
+Get in contact with people through the following communication channels:

 - You can contact the people behind PRIME-RE by writing a [GitHub Issue](https://github.com/PRIME-RE/prime-re.github.io/issues/new?assignees=&labels=Contact&template=contact.md&title=[Contact]:&nbsp;%3Ctopic%3E).
 - You can contact developers of a shared resource through the contact links that are listed with the resources.
 - To ask a question or discuss an issue with the broader neuroscience community, we suggest using [neurostars.org](https://neurostars.org/).
 Tag your new thread with **prime-re** and/or the name of the resource you are asking about for optimal visibility.